 But we did have the statutory tin of easy start for the winter months.

-…Oh! and not to forget, you needed a good sense of humour.
+…Oh! and not to forget, you needed to be blessed with a good sense of humour. still some thing that comes in handy today aswell.

 So come on… climb aboard.. no need for any silly high viz health and safety rubbish on here…jump in, and take a ride through the last fifty odd years of my world in transport with me.